 At the time of writing, we know of no other sodium hypochlorite based softwash product that has all these approvals, which makes Benz Lightning Cleanze unique.

 For a number of years industrial, farm or swimming pool bleach has been for cleaning and disinfecting.
 More recently some people, without clear knowledge of the regulations and legality of their practice, have been self-formulating their own products.

 A product for swimming pool chlorination will have a PRCD number and HSE approval, as will a farm grade SH.
-But these are not approved by the PRCD or HSE for use as softwashing chemicals.
-Using them outside of the approval guidelines immediately makes their use illegal under BPR and REACH.
+But these are not approved by the PRCD or HSE for use as soft washing chemicals.
+Using them outside of the approval criteria immediately makes their use illegal under BPR and REACH.

 A company that supplies chemical products formulates them for a specific "intended use".
-Sterilising milking machine equipment or swimming pool disinfection are examples.
+Sterilising milking machine equipment or swimming pool disinfection are examples of intended use.